July 18 to July 30, 2022 | National Chengchi University

 The Summer Institute will bring together people from many fields and backgrounds.
-In order to use our time together efficiently, there are a number of things that you should do before participating in SICSS-Taipei, Taiwan (National Chengchi University) 2021.
+In order to use our time together efficiently, there are a number of things that you should do before participating in SICSS-Taiwan 2022.

 TAs will host office hours through Slack to support you as you work through these pre-arrival materials.

-In order to prepare for SICSS-Taipei, Taiwan (National Chengchi University) 2021, you should read Matt Salganik’s book, Bit by Bit: Social Research in the Digital Age (Read online or purchase from Amazon, Barnes & Noble, IndieBound, or Princeton University Press).
+In order to prepare for SICSS-Taiwan 2022, you should read Matt Salganik’s book, Bit by Bit: Social Research in the Digital Age (Read online or purchase from IndieBound, Princeton University Press), or Amazon, Barnes & Noble.
 Parts of this book, which is a broad introduction to computational social science, will be review for most of you, but if we all read this book ahead of time, then we can use our time together for more advanced topics.